+LA Grooves' Leah McCall.
+Photo by Reed Hutchinson.
 If this is Monday, where are we this week?

-With support from three theaters, The Wallis and The Soraya in SoCal and The Harris in Chicago, Jacob Jonas The Company worked with more than 150 artists all over the globe to produce short dance films for the series, Films.Dance.
-Pandemic restrictions still preclude travel but for 15 weeks that started January 25, a new film takes viewers to a different world destination each Monday until May 3.
+With support from three theaters, The Wallis and The Soraya in SoCal and The Harris in Chicago, Jacob Jonas The Company worked with more than 150 artists all over the globe to produce dance films for the series, Films.Dance.
+Pandemic restrictions still precludes travel but for 15 weeks that started January 25, a new film takes viewers to a different world destination each Monday until May 3.
 The films screen for free.
-Week 9 unveils Same Sky with choreography by Rauf "RubberLegz" Yasit, a German break-dancer living in Los Angeles.
-Jacob Jonas The Company members Joy Isabella Brown, Miguel Alejandro López, Mike Tyus and Jill Wilson perform.
-The new addition joins ANOTHER SERIOUS DANCE FILM with New York City Ballet's Sara Mearns in NYC, Dadu set in the Dutch hamlet of Spaarnwoude, ?? - NOW with BeijingDance/LDTX company dancer Li Kehua (Lico), Edging Normal with dancer Desmond Richardson in New York, Match bringing five choreographers and 46 dancers drawn from 20 countries in a scene-shifting world tour, Pássaro Distante from Brasil, Toke spotlighting Danishborn dancer Toke Broni Strandby in London locales, and Kaduna filmed in Nigeria.
+Week 8 heads to NYC's East Park Amphitheater where New York City Ballet's Sara Mearns dances in ANOTHER SERIOUS DANCE FILM.
+The new addition joins Dadu set in the Dutch hamlet of Spaarnwoude, ?? - NOW with BeijingDance/LDTX company dancer Li Kehua (Lico), Edging Normal with dancer Desmond Richardson in New York, Match bringing five choreographers and 46 dancers drawn from 20 countries in a scene-shifting world tour, Pássaro Distante from Brasil, Toke spotlighting Danish-born dancer Toke Broni Strandby in London locales, and Kaduna filmed in Nigeria.
 Mon., 9 a.m., free.
 New additions each Monday to May 3.
 Info on the full line-up of 15 films and free subscriptions at Films.Dance, The Wallis, The Soraya.